-The maximum number of completed oocyte retrievals that are eligible for coverage under this Plan in Your lifetime is four.
-Following the final completed oocyte retrieval, benefits will be provided for one subsequent procedure to transfer the oocytes or sperm to You.
-Thereafter, You will have no benefits for infertility treatment.
+The maximum number of completed oocyte retrievals and the subsequent procedure to transfer the oocytes or sperm that are eligible for coverage under this Plan in Your lifetime is three.
+Following the third completed oocyte retrieval and transfer, benefits will be provided for one subsequent procedure to transfer the oocytes or sperm to You.
+Thereafter, You will have no benefits for Infertility Treatment.